 The Tax Deduction and Collection Account Number (TAN) required for people who are deducting or collecting tax at the source.
 There is a penalty of Rs.10,000 for not quoting the TAN.
 Anyone paying a salary or commission must be required to get a TAN.

 TAN is Tax Deduction and Collection Account Number.
 It is a 10 digit alphanumeric number.
 This number has to be attained by people who are accountable for deducting tax at source or collecting tax at source.
 It is compulsory to quote your TAN in TDS or TCS return, payment, certificates, Annual Information Return and other documents.

-Every person whose taxes are deducted at source or those who collect tax at source are required to obtain TAN.
-If a person fails to apply for TAN or do not quote the TAN in the specified documents, then the person will get a penalty of Rs.10,000.
+Every person whose taxes are deducted at the source or those who collect tax at the source is required to obtain TAN.
+If a person fails to apply for TAN or does not quote the TAN in the specified documents, then the person will get a penalty of Rs.10,000.

-An applicant cannot provide their PAN number in the field where TAN is required to be mentioned and both these number serve different purposes.
-TAN is an unique identification number that is given to those who are deducting or collecting taxes at source on behalf of the Income Tax Department, PAN is an unique number given to assesses that is individuals and companies.
+An applicant cannot provide their PAN number in the field where TAN is required to be mentioned and both these numbers serve different purposes.
+TAN is a unique identification number that is given to those who are deducting or collecting taxes at source on behalf of the Income Tax Department, PAN is a unique number given to assesses that is individuals and companies.

 Who can Apply for TAN?

 If you are paying a salary or a commission to anyone else, you should have TAN.
 This includes central or state government or local authority.
 It can be a statutory or an autonomous body, a company, a branch or a division of a company, individual or a Hindu Undivided Family, sole proprietor, firms, associations of persons, or trusts.

 It is important for a person to apply for TAN.
 There are two ways to go about it.
 A person can apply for TAN through an offline application or through an online application.